Frequently Asked Questions

 Where are the port-a-potties located on the course?

 We take pride in our “excessive” use of Port-a-Potties!
 As such, we have located these temporary bathrooms at approximately every mile along the full and half marathon routes.
-The start of the race will have numerous port-a-potties as well as all of the restrooms located inside Assembly Hall, where runners can hang out before the race!
+The start of the race will have many port-a-potties.

 What are the time limits for the half marathon and marathon routes?